 HRTC strengthens the State program first launched in 2006 and will make New York State more competitive against the nearly 30 other state’s with similar programs, who have had more success.
 The changes will allow the state to target reinvestment to distressed communities, as determined by the U.S. Census, and incorporate cost savings to the administration of the program.

 Because of these changes, New York State will have among the most productive and cost-effective redevelopment programs in the country.

 The bill passed the Senate with unanimous support and is expected to pass the Assembly.
-Because of the programs new found ability to attract new investment, business, and jobs to the state, despite the fiscal climate; the measure is expected to pass in the Assembly and ultimately signed into law by Governor Paterson.
+Senators are working with the Governor to ensure that, based on the program’s ability to attract new investment, business, and jobs to the state at a time when our economy is struggling, it is signed into law.